 Recipe Grand Total: $52.27 (that’s just $1.24 per bottle of soap).

 The most expensive part of this recipe is the fragrance oil and the packaging.
-The fragrance oil adds $19.78 to your total cost and the bottles add $26.46.
-We purchased the distilled water and olive oil from Cash and Carry, a local restaurant supply.
+We purchased the distilled water from Cash and Carry, a local restaurant supply.
 I did not include the price of labels in this equation because they can vary so greatly depending on how you print them, where you get them printed and what size they are.
 Bramble Berry carries water resistant labels that would allow you to get at least 10 labels for our 8 oz. bottles from each sheet.

 Ready to get started?
 Click here to have everything you need from Bramble Berry added to your shopping cart.
 I chose Apricot Freesia fragrance, but you can always delete that and choose a different scent.